healthyregions/oeps/docs/commands/bigquery-load.md

   create the table and load data into it.

 Options:
-  -s, --source TEXT  Data resource JSON file to load, or directory with
-                     multiple files to load.
-If no source is provided, will process all files in the data/resources directory.
+  -n, --name TEXT  Name can be provided to load a single Data Resource to Big
-  --overwrite        Overwrite BQ table if it already exists.
+                   Query (instead of everything in the registry) --overwrite      Overwrite BQ table if it already exists.
   --table-only     Only create the new table, don't load data into it.
   --dry-run        Mock operation and perform no create/delete actions.
   --help           Show this message and exit.
 ```